Venice ‘on its knees’ after second-worst flood ever recorded

 One death was blamed on the flooding, on the barrier island of Pellestrina.
 A man in his 70s was apparently electrocuted when he tried to start a pump in his dwelling, said Danny Carrella, an official on the island of 3,500 inhabitants.

-In Venice, the crypt beneath St. Mark’s Basilica was inundated for only the second time in its history, as water entered through the windows and past all protections.
+In Venice, the crypt beneath St. Mark’s Basilica was inundated for only the second time in its history.
 Damage was also reported at the Ca’ Pesaro modern art gallery, where a short circuit set off a fire, and at La Fenice theater, where authorities turned off electricity as a precaution after the control room was flooded.

+Italy’s culture minister, Dario Franceschini, said no damage had been reported to art collections in museums throughout the city.
+Many sites remained closed to tourists, and La Fenice canceled concerts Wednesday and Thursday evening.

 “I have often seen St. Mark’s Square covered with water,’’ Venice’s patriarch, Monsignor Francesco Moraglia, told reporters.
 “Yesterday there were waves that seemed to be the seashore.”

-Brugnaro said damage would reach hundreds of millions of euros, and he called on Rome to declare a state of emergency.
-Premier Giuseppe Conte was due to visit the city later Wednesday.
+Brugnaro said damage would reach hundreds of millions of euros.
+He called on Rome to declare a state of emergency.

 “We are not just talking about calculating the damages, but of the very future of the city’’ Brugnaro told reporters.
 “Because the population drain also is a result of this.”